pd-fkie/exim-fuzzer/blog-post.md

     - for this we chose to "desocket" the applications with [libdesock]() and serve the individual packets over a shared memory channel
 - we compared our tool to [AFLNet](), arguably the most popular network fuzzer at the time of writing this
-- found that our setup gave us a 42x performance boost and enabled us to get a lot more coverage (TODO: coverage evaluation)
+- found that our setup gave us a 42x performance boost and enabled us to get orders of magnitude more coverage
 - we were able to uncover new vulnerabilities in already heavily fuzzed software

-- if you'd like to check the source code out yourself, you can find it [here]() on Github

 ## Writing a Custom Fuzzer
 - If we want our fuzzer to find bugs we need to emancipate ourselves from AFL